MelissaFlores2002/teamBuilder/README.md

 Goal: Have the user sign in and stay signed in as well as having the collection view mostly coded.

 What got finished ~ Finished all storyboard elements and segues, figured out a base color palet.
+The stayed signed in method is coded and works properly.

 Day 2 -